 Our VPSC Coaches

-To follow is some information on our great team of coaches for the 2020/21 season!
+Below is information on our great team of coaches for the 2021-22 season!

 Brian Johns, Director or Swimming and Head Coach: Brian joins VPSC after serving as the Assistant Coach for the UBC Thunderbird Varsity Team and the UBC Dolphins for the past 4 years.
 Prior to that, Brian represented Canada internationally from 1998 to 2012, including qualifying for the 2000, 2004 and 2008 Olympics.